AntonyPeterson/MSc-Low-Cost-BCI-Incorporating-CNNs-for-Control-of-a-Prosthetic-Hand/README.md

 The first 6 days were used as the training set ([05to20-08 Active 8chan FPZ Bias](05to20-08%20Active%208chan%20FPZ%20Bias)) and the last 2 days as the validation set ([23&24-08 Active 8chan FPZ Bias](23%2624-08%20Active%208chan%20FPZ%20Bias)).
 The datasets comprise of raw 5-second-long EEG data.
 The Close Eyes data was not used in the study.
+Data for an idle "Nothing" class gathered over the last 4 days is included but was not used in the study.

 [BCI Competition IV Dataset 2a](BCI%20Competition%20IV%20Dataset%202a) [1] is a popular public dataset that contains 4 class motor imagery data from 9 subjects and was used to validate the CNN training and tuning method.
 The folder contains the raw .mat training and validation data files for each subject.